Exporting to China

 Exporting to China – start by choosing a region

 China is a very large country in terms of both size and population, with incredibly densely populated cities.
 There are over 160 Chinese cities with more than 1 million residents.
 According to the OECD, the largest cities in China are Shanghai, Shenzhen, Guangzhou, Beijing, and Nanjing.
 When entering the Chinese market, you should first choose the most suitable region for exporting your product.
 Cities on the east coast of China are generally more economically advanced and have better infrastructure.
 The most important economic centres in China are the Bohai Gulf together with the North of China, the Yangtze River, and the Pearl River Delta.

 Organising exports to the Chinese market

 The economy of China accounts for a total of 18.06% of global GDP.
-This puts China third after the United States and the Eurozone.
 By 2020, China is projected to become the world’s largest luxury goods market.
 Overcoming the hurdles on the Chinese market, such as the advantage given to local businesses, an unfamiliar culture and the language barrier, can yield remarkable returns when doing business there.
 This graph depicts the main Chinese imports.